JI1FGX/DU9 Mindanao, Philippines Amateur Radio Diary IOTA OC-130

 Cavalier Lily Diary

-I visited the NTC, an office like the (former) Department of Post and Telecommunications in Japan, so that I could open an amateur radio station in the Philippines.March 2about.
+I visited the NTC, an office similar to the former Ministry of Posts and Telecommunications in Japan, to set up an amateur radio station in the Philippines.March 2It is about

-I was issued the call sign JI1FGX/DU9 and a permit to import and possess the radio on the same day.
+I was issued the call sign JI1FGX/DU9 and a radio import and possession permit on the same day.

-Soon after that, I tried to send the radio I had left at my parents' house in Japan, but Japanese customs asked me to produce a "certificate that the item is not an embargoed item".
+Soon after, I tried to send the radio I had left at my parents' house in Japan, but Japanese customs asked me to submit a "certificate that it is not a prohibited item."

-Due to a miscommunication between the shipping company and us, there was a month-long gap, and we finally got them on board on May 15!
+Due to a miscommunication between us and the shipping company, there was a gap of one month, and we were finally able to board the ship on May 15th.

-The package is expected to arrive in Osamis on or about June 7.
+The package is expected to arrive at Ozamiz around June 7th.

-As an amateur radio operator, a tall tower has always been a dream come true, and being allowed to freely use a nearly 20-meter coconut tree is a blessing in disguise!
+As an amateur radio operator, I have always admired tall towers, and being able to freely use the nearly 20m tall coconut tree is a blessing.

-If you're not interested in radio, it's probably hard to see where the antenna is in this picture.
+For those who are not interested in radio, it may be difficult to see where the antennas are in this photo.

-Two Gigi Company employees helped install the antenna.
+Two employees from Gigi Company helped me install the antenna.

-Lotlot is clinging to the coconut tree in the middle of the tree on the right side.
+Lotlot is clinging to the coconut tree on the right.

-The distance between the house and the coconut tree is about 30 meters, so I connected five PVC pipes and put a coaxial cable inside.
+The distance between the house and the coconut tree is about 30m, so I connected five PVC pipes and put a coaxial cable inside them.

-Still, ants were parading over the pipes and antenna lines!
+Even so, ants were lining up on the pipes and antenna wires.